 I feel the same way about this ministry.
 It’s a blank canvas for God’s love story to unfold upon.
 Nothing more, nothing less.
 Where the story goes from here?
 Well, that’s entirely up to Him.”

 Sarah and her husband Ryan live on thirteen acres in the heart of the Black Hills, SD.
 They have two beautiful pre-teen daughters, Anya and Nadia, a rowdy flock of chickens, and two cats.
-Sarah is an avid gardener, a faithful coffee drinker, lover of one-pot-dinners, and an unexpected homeschooler, and a Dallas Seminary student.
+Sarah is an avid gardener, a faithful coffee drinker, lover of one-pot-dinners, an unexpected homeschooler, and a Dallas Seminary student.
 When she’s not covered in dirt or caring for her family, Sarah loves to spend her weekends reading Historical Fiction and listening to Norah Jones on Pandora radio.